Skip to content

 required

 Step size for interpolation.
-Default = 60 seconds
+Default = 60 seconds. float is interpreted as seconds.

 None